All Episodes

 Of course I am.

-And can you imagine if a Republican, a conservative ever said anything as offensive as that?
+Could you imagine if a Republican, a conservative ever said anything as offensive as that?

-Well, can you yeah, it would be on the front page of the New York Times the next year.
+Well, can you, yeah, it would be on the front page of the New York Times the next year.

-Yeah, but conservatives wouldn't say anything like that.
+But conservatives wouldn't say anything like that.

-Here's here's what I think is happening, Sean.
+Here's what I think is happening, Sean.

 This investigation is, I would say, hotter than ever.